 Canoes have always been a symbol of Ontario’s relationship with its heritage waterways.
 The locals rate canoes as one of the seven wonders of Canada because of their role in bringing early civilization and goods during the developing stage of the country.
-As an ode to this glorified boat culture, Kirk Wipper built the Canadian Canoe Museum in 1957 to house the world’s largest collection of various kinds of kayak and canoes.
+As an ode to this glorified boat culture, Kirk Wipper built the Canadian Canoe Museum in 1957 to house the world’s largest collection of various kinds of kayaks and canoes.
 After more than 50 years, the museum is now shifting its base near a historic lift lock on the Trent Severn waterway to accommodate a major expansion.

-The designing for this new museum has been commissioned to Heneghan Peng Architects of Dublin after winning an international competition with 97 entries.
+The design for this new museum has been commissioned to Heneghan Peng Architects of Dublin after winning an international competition with 97 entries.
 The new 80,000 square-foot building will accommodate 17,000 square-feet of exhibition space, bay areas, multi-purpose rooms, and workshop spaces to provide a thought-provoking experience while being educational to its visitors.

 Design and space planning

 Inspired by the organic form of the adjacent waterway, the Canadian Canoe Museum’s serpentine structure carves through the landscape to engage its surroundings.
 The museum’s new contoured site is enveloped by the Peterborough Lock, a 20m high historic structure towards its highest point at the north end, sloping towards the canal at its east.
 Keeping note of the physical context, the design emerges like a winded ripple which creates a connection between the inside and the outside through glass walls and helps in utilizing the outdoor spaces.